One minute guide: School attendance - statutory responsibilities

 There are a number of statutory options available to the local authority for parents whose children miss school:

-• Penalty notices, fines of £80 or £160, have been available to the local authority since 2007, but their use has increased since the change in legislation around unauthorised absence in term time; see the current statutory guidance, Working Together to Improve School Attendance (2024).
+• penalty notices, fines of £80 or £160, have been available to the local authority since 2007, but their use has increased since the change in legislation around unauthorised absence in term time; see the current statutory guidance, Working Together to Improve School Attendance (2024).
 The local authority can prosecute parents in the Magistrates Court for non-payment of penalty notices, which can lead to a fine of up to £1000, a Parenting Order, and a criminal record;

-• The local authority can apply to the Family Court for an Education Supervision Order, which means that the local authority can act directly on behalf of the child to ensure they attend school, removing some parental rights; and
+• the local authority can apply to the Family Court for an Education Supervision Order, which means that the local authority can act directly on behalf of the child to ensure they attend school, removing some parental rights; and

-• The local authority can also submit a case directly to the Magistrates Court.
+• the local authority can also submit a case directly to the Magistrates Court.
 There are two types of such prosecution and, if found guilty of the most serious offence, parents can face a fine of up to £2,500 and a community rehabilitation order, or even a custodial sentence of up to 3 months.

 Key contacts and further information

-Parents can pay fines by card over the phone by calling 0113 376 0360, Monday to Friday.
-If parents have lost their fine notice, they can call the School Attendance Service Monday to Friday on 0113 378 6955 for help with the correct details of how to pay.
+If parents have lost their fine notice, they can call the School Attendance Service for help on how to pay.

 Statutory guidance for schools and local authorities on improving school attendance was published in August 2024.